justin9939/Bullet-Hell-Simulator/README.md

 ***What will it do?***

-My project will be a boss fight and "bullet-hell" type game, where the player controls a character that attacks automatically, on a vertically scrolling screen.
+My project will be a "bullet-hell" type game focusing mostly on evasion where the player controls a character with 4-directional movement.
+Bullets on screen will bounce off the walls.
-The player must:
+The player can:
+- Manually add hazardous projectiles to the screen
-- Avoid enemy projectiles, hence the name "bullet hell"
+- Avoid projectiles added to the screen, hence the name "bullet hell"
-- Deal as much damage to the boss enemy as they can in the time provided
-- Collect different drops from the boss as it takes damage for a boost in score or combat ability

-There will be a single boss enemy to fight, with a time limit of 3 minutes to battle it.
-As the name is a pun on the Windows x64 system and the Windows Defender antivirus, the game will be computer themed.
-The player will control an antivirus icon, and the boss will be a graphical depiction of a virus.
+- Manually and permanently (within one game) increase the speed of bullets added for a challenge
+- Manually store and use "firewalls," functioning as bombs to clear the screen of projectiles

 ***Who will use it?***